navgurukul/bhanwari-devi/README.md

                 ├──reducer.js   # All the course related state management will happen here ├──saga.js      # All the middlewares for redux state management or api calls we will put here ├──util.js      # Mapper functions or any utility function for data manipulation ├──common            # All the common components which might be used anywhere in the app.
               ├──Notification
                  ├──index.js
                  ├──styles.scss
               ├──Spinner
                  ├──index.js
                  ├──styles.scss
           ├──pages              # root level containers for each page(different url rotue) ├──CourseList       # these are basically wrappers, they should't me more than 30-40 lines.
                ├──index.js
                ├──styles.scss
           ├──routing           # Creating public and private routes for different pages.
           ├──services          # Tools and utilities for date, time, string and numbmers ├──sass              # app color css reference and mixins.
+    ├──docs                    # Some documentation about code and other things.
-    ├──.env.development         # development variables.
+    ├──.env.development        # development environment variables.
     ├──package.json
     ├──package-lock.json
     └── README.md